-Neither the child nor his remains have been recovered.
+Neither the child nor his remains have ever been recovered.

-Hernandez has been diagnosed with schizotypal personality disorder, one of a group of conditions informally thought of as “eccentric” personality disorders.
-He has an “IQ in the borderline-to-mild mental retardation range,” Fishbein has said.
+But Hernandez has been repeatedly diagnosed with schizophrenia and has an “IQ in the borderline-to-mild mental retardation range,” his attorney Harvey Fishbein has said.

 Police interrogated Hernandez for 7½ hours before he confessed.

-“I think anyone who sees these confessions will understand that when the police were finished, Mr. Hernandez believed he had killed Etan.
+“I think anyone who sees these confessions will understand that when the police were finished, Mr. Hernandez believed he had killed Etan Patz.
 But that doesn’t mean he actually did, and that’s the whole point of this case,” Fishbein has said.

 Hernandez is charged with two counts of second-degree murder for allegedly intending to cause the boy’s death and for a killing that occurred during a kidnapping.

 Another man’s name has also hung over the Etan Patz case for years: Jose Antonio Ramos, a convicted child molester acquainted with Etan’s babysitter.
 Etan’s parents, Stan and Julia Patz, sued Ramos in 2001.
 The boy was officially declared dead as part of that lawsuit.

 A judge found Ramos responsible for the boy’s death and ordered him to pay the family $2 million – money the Patz family has never received.

 Though Ramos was at the center of investigations for years, he has never been charged.
 He served a 20-year prison sentence in Pennsylvania for molesting another boy and was set to be released in 2012.

 He was reportedly immediately rearrested upon exiting jail in 2012 on failure to register as a sex offender.